Overdue ratio calculation

-It is an anticipated indicator of future bad debts: if the result of this ratio is bad, there are big chances that you will have unpaids / bad debts in next months.
+It is an anticipated indicator of future bad debts: if the result of this ratio is bad, there are big chances that you will have unpaid or bad debts in the next few months.

 It is calculated as follows:

-If 5% is a good performance, 30% for example is not one (30% of late payments is particularly high) and indicates that you have some progress to do in your customer reminders, either qualitatively (application of the recovery process) or quantitatively (regular reminders).
+If 5% is a good performance, 30%, for example, is not one (30% of late payments is particularly high) and indicates that you have some progress to make in your cash collection process, either qualitatively (application of the recovery process) or quantitatively (regular reminders).

-The goal is to have a ratio that tends to "0%", indicating that your customers pay you exactly at the due date of your bills and that you don’t have to report any late payment.
+The goal is to have a ratio that tends to "0%", indicating that your customers pay you exactly on the due date of your bills and that you don’t have to report any late payments.

 Overdue % in My DSO Manager

 It is also included in several reports as the aging balance.
-It can be also calculated for overdue above 30 days, 60 days and 90 days.
+It can also be calculated for overdue payments above 30 days, 60 days, 90 days or xx days.
 See the online demo.

 Disputes may also cause delays in payment if they are not resolved quickly.
 It is therefore necessary to analyze and understand the origin of late payments and to implement corrective actions.

-Understand the organization of your client for invoices validation and payment.
+Understand the organization of your client for invoice validation and payment.

-Ask yourself: what should have been done to avoid the delay of payment?
+Ask yourself: What should have been done to avoid the delay of payment and what process should be implemented?

 Comment this page